YaegerKnight/ml-blog/_posts/2022-04-06-synthetic-data-results.md

 I dug into the data that I'd generated and the data I'd been using to train, and discovered a nasty bug which was tanking the performance.
-A week of debugging mislabelled bboxes in evenings after work and I was back with results that finally made sense.
+A week of debugging mislabelled bounding boxes in evenings after work and I was back with results that finally made sense.

 ## Performance boosts after adding synthetic data